 |Northumbria Healthcare NHS Foundation Trust||Payroll|

-The Governing Body ensures that Thas appropriate arrangements in place to exercise its functions effectively,…
+The Governing Body ensures that appropriate arrangements are in place to exercise its functions effectively, efficiently…

 Full Council of Members

 As a Clinical Commissioning Group, NHS North Cumbria CCG is a membership organisation made up of GP member practices.
 In…